hbate0/Proxmox-X-Cisco-UCS-C220-M3S/README.md

 7. Once MegaCLI is installed it is time to do a JBOD configuration on the server so we can get passthrough for Proxmox.

-8. Identify the enclosure with the command " megacli -EncInfo -a0 "
+8. Identify the enclosure with the command:
+'''
+megacli -EncInfo -a0
+'''
 9. The following instructions come from here: https://www.broadcom.com/support/knowledgebase/1211161498596/megacli-cheat-sheet--live-examples

    To enable JBOD configuration follow these steps.
 NOTE: These steps cannot be undone.